xaur/decred-news/guidelines.md

 * create new branch e.g. `index07` (`07` for July)
 * for the initial English version:
   * add GitHub Pages link to `index.md`
-  * add GitHub Pages, Medium and decredcommunity links to `mirros.md`
+  * add GitHub Pages, Medium and other links to `mirros.md`
 * add all new known translations to `index.md` and `mirrors.md` accordingly
 * push the branch, open a PR against `master`
-* share the links to previews of index and mirrors in #writers\_room, ask translators to submit any missed translations
+* share the PR link in #writers\_room, ask translators to submit any missed translations
 * collect submissions for several days
 * add a single combined commit to `master` and `gh-pages`

+### Setup tips

+* A lot of work can be done with just a browser, thanks to GitHub UI.
+* For advanced text editing, comparison and Git operations you will need to setup local software.
+Get a comfortable text editor with Markdown support, ideally also with Markdown preview and Git support.
+Some options to try are Atom, Sublime Text, WebStorm.
+We are still looking for a solid combo, if you find one, please [share](https://github.com/decredcommunity/issues/issues/114) with other writers.
+* For comparing revisions use GitHub UI [features](https://help.github.com/en/articles/about-comparing-branches-in-pull-requests), diff tool bundled in your text editor or a standalone tool like [Meld](http://meldmerge.org/).
+* By default your email address will be inserted in Git commits and become public.
+Learn about email privacy [here](https://help.github.com/en/articles/setting-your-commit-email-address) and [here](https://help.github.com/en/articles/blocking-command-line-pushes-that-expose-your-personal-email-address).
+For the advanced - Git also leaks your machine time zone.

+### Workflow tips

+* Keep the draft file open.
+As soon as you see something notable, throw a raw link into the draft.
+If you are comfortable to write up the story immediately, go for it.
+Otherwise, add any notes, directions or questions that will help to expand the story later, possibly by other writers.
+See [TODO](#todos) syntax.
+* Push the draft changes daily to stay in sync with other authors.
+* Before making changes, make sure you're on the latest version.
+* Before making large changes check with others to avoid conflicts.
+* Before pushing changes, make sure you based them on the latest version.
+Use Git [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) otherwise.
+* Write up stories sooner to prevent the work piling up.
+* Avoid sending too unfinished content for review, this leads to more roundtrips.
+* Try to give 2 full days for final review.
+* The sooner the DJ issue is released [the better](https://github.com/xaur/decred-news/issues/34).
+* If you get stuck with Git, check the [Git Book](https://git-scm.com/book) or ask in #git\_help (ask for invite).

 ## Collecting content

 ### General

-* Linked pages must be in English in most cases.
-* Non-English links are allowed but they must be significant in some way, e.g. original research or ratings.
-* Archive all linked pages in [web.archive.org](https://web.archive.org/) or [archive.today](https://archive.today/).
-* To check if something was reported in previous issues, search the .md files, e.g. `grep -ir dcrwallet/pull/1330` shows that this pull request was covered in Nov 2018.
-Another way is to use the search box [on GitHub](https://github.com/xaur/decred-news).
 * All claims must reference sources.
 * Stick to facts, minimize opinions and assumptions.
 * Focus on what was **done**.
 Announcements and plans are good too - just be specific and minimize hype.
-* All work is important, the challenge is how to not kill the reader and balance between bird's eye and the details, which are often interesting.
+* All work is important, the challenge is to not overwhelm the reader and balance between bird's eye and the details, which are often interesting.
+* Linked pages must be in English in most cases.
+* Non-English links are allowed but they must be significant in some way, e.g. original research or ratings.
+* Archive all linked pages in [web.archive.org](https://web.archive.org/) or [archive.today](https://archive.today/).
+* To check if something was reported in previous issues, search the .md files
+  * e.g. `grep -ir dcrwallet/pull/1330` shows that this PR was covered in Nov 2018
+  * another way is to use the search box [on GitHub](https://github.com/xaur/decred-news)
-* DJ issues are huge and many stories require understanding a fair bit of historical context and domain expertise.
+* DJ issues are huge and writing many stories require understanding a fair bit of historical context and domain expertise.
 It comes with time.

 ### TODOs

-"TODOs" or "FIXMEs" are small tasks and notes embedded in the draft document.
+TODOs are small tasks and notes embedded in the draft document.

 Two types of TODOs are used in DJ.